A closer look at what these pressures are, who puts them on us, and how we can manage them

 Express your feelings.
 Writing down your feelings in a journal or private online space can be a great way to gain some insight into a situation and reduce the power of unrealistic expectations.
 Expressing yourself creatively can also help you think about alternative solutions to problems.

-You might also try to express yourself in other ways that won’t cause you bodily harm, or damage to another person or property, like yelling, punching or crying into a pillow, or dancing round the room to loud music.
+You might also try to express yourself in other ways that won’t cause you bodily harm, or damage to another person or property, like yelling, punching or crying into a pillow, or dancing around the room to loud music.

 Look after yourself.
 Expectations can lead to a lot of stress.
 It’s important to take time out to do something that you enjoy.
 And even though you might not feel like it or have time, exercising and eating well can help you feel better.
 Getting plenty of sleep can also keep you healthy.